 Copper Top at the base of the Beaver Run Super Chair at Peak 9 is not fancy, but its fun, easy to get to after last chair -its first beer upstairs with a slope view.
 Coppertop draws a crowd on super sunny days, thanks to it’s large patio, music, appetizers and menu, and variety of drafts.

-In town, along Breck’s Main Street and River Walk are so many unique pubs and bars – many of which offer great value and a relaxed vibe for happy hour, après ski from 4-6pm.
-Here are some of ours, and locals’, faves in downtown Breckenridge.
+In town, Breck’s Main Street and River Walk offer so many unique pubs and bars – many of which offer great value and a relaxed vibe for happy hour, après ski from 4-6pm.
+Here are some of ours, and locals’, faves in downtown Breckenridge:

 Briar Rose is a classic western saloon, named for the silver mine atop Peak 10, this authentic former boarding house on Lincoln Ave (the historic pink building just off Main) has the best happy hour daily, and an inviting atmosphere.
 Saddle up to the 1883 mahogany bar 4-6 daily for half price drinks, and on Friday and Saturday half price small plates too like parm potato strings, beef and lamb, shrimp, escargot and ahi tuna.
 Locals love it here, and you will soon see why.
 Your only problem may be finding a bar stool or table as Briar Rose as it is on many folks “best happy hour” list.

 Hearthstone is an historic Victorian on South Ridge Street above Main.
 This charming 1880 inn has a wonderful upstairs bar overlooking Breck, and a terrific happy hour menu with wine specials and half-price appetizers like Local Colorado game and fish.
 The legend of Hearthstone dates back to the famous Pleasure Palace in the 1970’s to now, with a strong local following.